 Replace regular marketing standees with interactive display kiosks that customers can fidget with.
-These kiosks could provide knowledge about your offerings or simply give people a little more insight into what your company believes.
+These kiosks could provide knowledge about your offerings or give people more insight into your company’s beliefs.

 4. Think about Touch

-Most 10×20 booths are small and uninviting as they have plastic chairs and tables that look quite uncomfortable.
-On top of that, the printed backdrops are quite plain and boring and don’t add anything to the overall ambiance.
+Most 10×20 booths are small and uninviting as they have plastic chairs and tables that look pretty uncomfortable.
+On top of that, the printed backdrops are rather plain and boring and don’t add anything to the overall ambiance.

-You can easily rectify this and give your trade show booth a little extra oomph by creating a textured space.
+You can quickly rectify this and give your trade show booth a little extra oomph by creating a textured space.
 You can craft backdrops out of stone, wood, or even brushed metal.

 Alternatively, you can create partitions within your booth with the help of flowing fabrics and plants.
-Of course, if you have chosen to add texture to your booth, it’s vital that you do it right.
+Of course, if you have chosen to add texture to your booth, you must do it right.

 While adding a tactile element to your booth, it’s important not to overdo things.
-Never use more than three different textures in your booth as this can come across as cluttered and confusing to attendees.
-When it comes to textures, less is always more.
+Never use more than three different textures in your booth, as this can come across as cluttered and confusing to attendees.
+When it comes to surfaces, less is always more.

-You can use simple wood panels to fashion an interesting backdrop.
-If you’d like to give your booth a fresh feel as well, you could add a few potted plants to your space to give it a warm and homey feel.
+You can use simple wood panels to fashion an exciting backdrop.
+If you’d like to give your booth a fresh feel, you could add a few potted plants to your space to provide a warm and homey feel.

 5. Light It Up

 One of the easiest ways to make your 10×20 trade show booth appear larger is by using the right kind of lighting.
-You can use spotlights to highlight certain elements of the booth and draw attention to it.
+You can use spotlights to highlight some aspects of the booth and draw attention.

 Depending on what kind of vibe you’re hoping to achieve, you can even consider using colored lights in your booth.
 However, before you pick UV or blue lights, think about how practical they will be.

-Will attendees be able to read any materials you hand them under the lights you’ve selected?
-You should also think about the effect that colored lights will have on the people working in your booth.
+Will attendees can read any materials you hand them under the lights you’ve selected?
+It would be best if you also thought about the effect that colored lights will have on the people working in your booth.